Octonion

 In mathematics, the octonions are a normed division algebra over the real numbers, a kind of hypercomplex number system.
 The octonions are usually represented by the capital letter O, using boldface O or blackboard bold $\mathbb O$.
 Octonions have eight dimensions; twice the number of dimensions of the quaternions, of which they are an extension.
-They are noncommutative and nonassociative, but satisfy a weaker form of associativity; namely, they are alternative.
-They are also power associative.
+They are noncommutative and nonassociative, but satisfy weaker forms of associativity; they are alternative and power associative.

-Octonions are not as well known as the quaternions and complex numbers, which are much more widely studied and used.
+Octonions are much less widely studied or used than the quaternions and complex numbers.
 Octonions are related to exceptional structures in mathematics, among them the exceptional Lie groups.
 Octonions have applications in fields such as string theory, special relativity and quantum logic.

-Applying the Cayley–Dickson construction to the octonions produces the sedenions.
+The Cayley–Dickson construction builds the octonions from the quaternions and in turn builds the sedenions from the octonions.

 History

 The octonions were discovered in December 1843 by John T. Graves, inspired by his friend William Rowan Hamilton's discovery of quaternions.
-Shortly before Graves' discovery of octonions, Graves wrote in a letter addressed to Hamilton on October 26, 1843, "If with your alchemy you can make three pounds of gold, why should you stop there?"
+Shortly before Graves' discovery of octonions, Graves wrote in a letter addressed to Hamilton on 26 October 1843, "If with your alchemy you can make three pounds of gold, why should you stop there?"

 Graves called his discovery "octaves", and mentioned them in a letter to Hamilton dated 26 December 1843.
 He first published his result slightly later than Arthur Cayley's article.
 The octonions were discovered independently by Cayley and are sometimes referred to as Cayley numbers or the Cayley algebra.
 Hamilton described the early history of Graves's discovery.